How to Make a Resume for the Common App

 Athletics

-If you compete in sports, whether for your school or a travel team, these are activities to include on your resume.
-For each activity, include your role (e.g., member, hype person, team captain) and the grades in which you participated.
-Be specific about your contributions, especially if you held leadership positions or initiated new projects.
+If you participate in sports, whether varsity, junior varsity, club, or travel, include them here.
+For each activity, list your role (member, captain, etc.) and the grades in which you participated.
+Be specific about your contributions, especially if you held leadership roles or helped grow or organize the team.

 Paid Work and Internship Experience